giacomolat/The-Future-of-Sustainability-and-Training/README.md

 | **Name** | *Average Ecovadis score* |
 | **Description** | The KPI represents the average score of all suppliers certified with Ecovadis that have an invoiced value grater than 0 |

-## Activity plan:
+## Activity plan
 - *Step n'1*: Data analysis on Oracle DB
 - *Step n'2*: Identify facts, dimensions and metrics (KPIs)
-- *Step n'3*: Creation of the Dimensional Fact Model (DFM)
+- *Step n'3*: Creation of the Dimensional Fact Model (DFM) using Indyco
-- *Step n'4*: Creation of the Logical Model, starting from the DFM
+- *Step n'4*: Creation of the Logical Model, starting from the DFM, using Oracle SQL Developer Data Modeler
 - *Step n'5*: Flow planning via draw.io
-- *Step n'6*: Creating flows using Microsoft Azure Data Factory
+- *Step n'6*: Creating ETL flows using Microsoft Azure Data Factory
-- *Step n'7*: Dashboard creation using Microsoft Azure Power BI
+- *Step n'7*: Creating Dashboard using Microsoft Power BI and DAX

 ## Dashboard preview
-(NOTE: To view the interactive dashboard, open the.pbix file using Power BI Desktop)
+(NOTE: to view the interactive dashboard, open the.pbix file using Power BI Desktop)

 *First page*: KPIs
 ![image](https://github.com/giacomolat/The-Future-of-Sustainability-and-Training/assets/105134422/9e603cf3-4c57-4759-bd77-eaf2a6b9a57d)